ruixing76/Transparent-FCExp/README.md

         "label": "claim veracity label from {true, false and half-true}",
         // No. 12 reason cited in explanation is masked "masked_reason": 12,
-        // No.1 sentence is the ground-truth
+        // answer index in "explanation"
         "ans_sens": [
             1
         ],
         "core_reasons": [
             "12: No.12 core reason content"
         ],
-        // 1: explanation sentence is the answer sentence "explanation": [
+        // "1: explanation sentence [12]" is the ground-truth
+        "explanation": [
             "0: explanation sentence",
             "1: explanation sentence [12]",